Shelby Stoner

 Download CV ›

-Shelby was named a Rising Star by Super Lawyers® magazine in 2024, and “One to Watch” by Best Lawyers in America in the fields of environmental, and labor and employment litigation for 2025.
+Shelby was named a Rising Star by Super Lawyers® magazine in 2024 and 2025, and “One to Watch” by Best Lawyers in America in the fields of environmental, labor, and employment litigation for 2025.

 Memberships